amritsingh441/NewzRdbms/readme.md

 7. Update the contact number of userId='John' to '9192939495'.
 8. Update the title of the newsId=101 to 'IT industry growth can be seen in 2020'.
 9. Remove all the reminders belonging to the news created by Jack.
+10. Write a query to set a reminder for a particular news (Use Reminder and News tables - insert statement)
+11. Create a trigger to delete all matching records from News,UserProfile,User and Reminder table when
+	1. A particular news is deleted from news table (all the matching records from News,UserProfile,User        and Reminder should be removed automatically)
+	2. A particular user is deleted from User table (all the matching notes should be removed automatically)

+### Note

+1. This assignment is based on RDBMS concepts using MSQL platform, All the queries will run inside MYSQL workbench therofore mysql is required to work.
+2. Successful execution of queries locally inside MYSQL platform are mandatory to accept the solution of this assignment.